dario-valles/Black-Jack/README.md

 # BLACK JACK ServerLess

-This is a code assigment before starting CodeWorks BootCamp, us JS and JQuery
+This is a code assigment before starting CodeWorks BootCamp, wihth HATML, JS and JQuery

 ## many things learned and many many things to learn